All posts

 psql -h staging-host -d myapp_staging < prod_dump.sql

-The most realistic data you can get, because it is real data.
+You get the most realistic data possible — because it is real data.
 Query plans, index usage, data distributions — everything matches production exactly.

 You've also just put PII in every environment that has a copy.
 Names, emails, phone numbers, payment history — all accessible to every developer and CI pipeline with database access.
+Under HIPAA, GDPR, SOC 2, or PCI-DSS, that sprawl of production data pulls every copy into your compliance scope: each environment now needs the same access controls, audit logs, retention rules, and breach-notification posture as production.
 Dumping and restoring a multi-gigabyte database is also slow, and you can't easily parameterize the dataset for specific test scenarios.

 If you need production-level schema coverage without the PII, synthetic generation gives you the structure without the liability.